segment-boneyard/partnerapp/Readme.md

 ### OK I managed to create an App.
 How do I use your APIs?

 Here are docs https://segment.com/docs/config-api/ and some detailed reference https://reference.segmentapis.com/#51d965d3-4a67-4542-ae2c-eb1fdddc3df6.
-If you are trying to setup a specific destination and don’t know what the body should be, you can first query the catalog to get all of it’s settings, and then change the body to your own settings.